dnelson/temet/docs/quantities.rst

 --------------------------

-The following particle/cell-level custom quantities are currently defined, in the :py:mod:`tenet.load.snap_fields_custom` module, along with associated metadata including a description, units, reasonable bounds, and so on.
+The following particle/cell-level custom quantities are currently defined, in the :py:mod:`temet.load.snap_fields_custom` module, along with associated metadata including a description, units, reasonable bounds, and so on.

 .. include:: quants_custom.rst